I. Chickpea Introduction

 2. Chickpea peeling technology

 Chickpea wet type peeling machine adopts soft rubber rollers to peel chickpea skins.
-Peeling principle is by pouring wet chickpea to soft rubber roller, chickpea skins will be peeled by rubber friction, then the skins and kernels will flow out from two outlets.
+Peeling principle is by pouring wet chickpea to the soft rubber roller, chickpea skins will be peeled by rubber friction, then the skins and kernels will flow out from two outlets.

 Chickpea peeling technology takes advantage of the soft rubber surfaces so it can protect chickpea from being squeezed when rubber rubs chickpea skins.
-And the airflow will send skins & kernels to different outlet so it saves labors of picking.
+And the airflow will send skins & kernels to the different outlet so it saves labors of picking.

 Chickpea shelling and peeling technology are widely applied in chickpea processing machines & production lines.
 In processing steps, machines with this optimized technology can satisfy medium, large scale production.